AutoPas/DocTagChecker/__tests__/testData/recursionStart/sub/dummyDoc.md

 # Dummy Doc

 This file dummyDoc.md is for unit tests in __tests__/ like e.g. fakeName.cpp or main.test.ts.
+The file main.ts shall be mentioned here and below.
 All tags that do not exist should contain 'fake' to help the unit tests.

 ## Related files and folders